Rviewer-Challenges/rbnbRT74TEkpXOeVjjxy/README.md

 ## Testing

-As the purpose of this pet project is about UI I've done tests in the components of library-components and in feature-timeline.
-I plan to add screenshot testing with shot later on.
+As the purpose of this pet project is about UI I've done UI tests in the components of library-components and in feature-timeline.

+To run the unit tests: `./gradlew lint testDebug --continue`

+To run the UI tests: `./gradlew connectedDebugAndroidTest`

+To record the screenshots test: `./gradlew executeScreenshotTests -Precord`

+To execute the screenshots test: `./gradlew executeScreenshotTests`